 The company is monitoring the surface concentration of methane on a quarterly basis in accordance with the NSPS and ROP.
 Records are being kept of surface monitoring events including the sample date, sample location, exceedance location (if any) and analyzer calibration information.
-A TVA 1000 FID and Trimble SiteFID were used to verify surface methane during the 2013 and 2014 monitoring events.
+A TVA 1000 FID and Trimble SiteFID were used to verify surface methane during the 2015 and 2016 monitoring events.
+Surface monitoring records for 2015 and 2016 were reviewed on site.
+The sampling and calibration appeared to be conducted in accordance with USEPA Method 21.
+No reading above 500 ppm were detected during the quarterly monitoring events.